The Roman Denarius: A History Of The Iconic Silver Coin

-Last Updated on August 8, 2024
+Last Updated on February 25, 2025

-The Roman denarius was the most important coin of its time and one of the most famous coins in history.
+The Roman denarius was the most important coin of its time and one of the most famous silver coins in history.

 Its extensive circulation across the vast reaches of the Roman Empire demonstrates the success of silver as a monetary medium.